picocms/Pico/_docs/install.md

 ## Run

-You have nothing to consider specially, simply navigate to your Pico install using your favourite web browser.
+You have nothing to consider specially, simply navigate to your Pico install using your favorite web browser.
 Picos default contents will explain how to use your brand new, stupidly simple, blazing fast, flat file CMS.

 ### You don't have a web server?